 Richard Authier Lee has worked in broadcasting, news writing, media relations and nonprofit management.
 He holds a degree in Communications from the University of New Hampshire, earned in a previous century.

-Over years working around broadcasting transmitters and electronics, he saw the unseen effects of electromagnetic radiation (EMR) beyond simply transmitting radio and television signals.
-Luminous watch faces spontaneously glow near powerful radio transmitters.
-Telecommunications technicians suffer burns on their internal organs when microwave horns powered up while they were working on them, though their skin never sensed heat.
-As a nonprofit CEO in Maine, Lee met a woman who claimed to be an EMR hypersensitive, a person who suffers pain and illness in the presence of radio, television or even household electricity.
+He worked with transmitters and electronics for years and observed the effects of electromagnetic radiation (EMR).
+Luminous watch faces would spontaneously glow near the powerful radio transmitters.
+Microwave transmitters, when turned on while technicians were working on them, caused burns on their internal organs despite the skin not sensing any heat.
+Lee, a nonprofit CEO in Maine, met a woman who claimed to be hypersensitive to EMR.
 The germ of his novel, HIGH GROUND, was born.

 Lee is currently at work on a sequel, ARTIFICIAL HORIZON, and a collection of short stories.